-Thermometer: I can’t believe that I used a rectal thermometer on our kids for the first 3-4 years – until I found this medical wonder.
+Braun Ear Thermometer: I can’t believe I used a rectal thermometer on our kids for the first 3-4 years until I found this medical wonder.
 I can easily check our kids’ temperatures while they are sleeping – which is more than what I can say about the rectal thermometer.

-Tylenol: Just as with Benadryl, please do NOT give this to your baby without getting the proper dosage from your pediatrician.
-Keep your medicine cabinet well-stocked with Tylenol.
-Eventually your little baby will get his first fever that can’t be brought down by lukewarm baths and other home remedies, and that’s when running to the store is the LAST thing on your mind.
+Children’s Tylenol: Just as with Benadryl, please do NOT give this to your baby without getting the proper dosage from your pediatrician.
+However, always keep your medicine cabinet well-stocked with Tylenol.
+Eventually, your little baby will get his first fever that can’t be brought down by lukewarm baths and other home remedies, and running to the store will be the LAST thing on your mind.

 Gripe water: In the mommy circles, this is touted as a miracle remedy.
 If you suspect your baby is troubled with gas pain, give it a try.
 Our babies always started to get gassier around a month old.
 Some gas discomfort is normal and can be caused by swallowing air during bottle feeds or while crying.
 However, should the discomfort continue, don’t hesitate to check with your pediatrician.

 *** Print this FREE printable DAILY MEDICATION CHART today and store it with your Children’s Tylenol.
 You will no longer worry about missed dosages, or worse yet, doubled dosages!
 Did I mention that it’s FREE?! ***